The Most Popular Cars in the UK in 2025

 1. Ford Puma

-The Puma is Ford's de rigueur small SUV, and since the untimely demise of the company's previous best-seller, the Fiesta supermini, it's ably taken on the mantle as the company's most popular model.
-Buyers clearly value its blend of involving driving dynamics, a high driving position, good fuel economy from its mild-hybrid engines, and a clever boot with an extra waterproof compartment - the Megabox - beneath the floor.
+The Puma is Ford's de rigueur small SUV, and since the untimely demise of the company's previous best-seller, the Ford Fiesta supermini, it's ably taken on the mantle as the company's most popular model, outgunning traditionally popular family car stablemates such as the Ford Focus hatchback and the Ford Kuga SUV.
+Buyers clearly value its blend of involving driving dynamics, a high driving position, good fuel economy from its mild-hybrid engines, and a clever boot with an extra waterproof compartment - the Megabox - beneath the floor, which gives it a level of practicality you wouldn’t expect from a small car.
+There’s now a zero-emissions electric version, too, which should help further cement the Puma’s position at the top of the automotive sales charts.

 Ford Puma Review